carolinesargent/sparcleqc/docs/getting_started.rst

 Python API
 ----------
-Alternatively, for more advanced scripting utilities, sparcle_qc can be imported as a python package:
+Alternatively, for more advanced scripting utilities, Sparcle_QC can be imported as a python package:

 .. code-block:: python

     import sparcle_qc

-Sparcle_qc can be called by referencing an input file:
+Sparcle_QC can be called by referencing an input file:

 .. code-block:: python